HIM 100 Introduction to Health Information Management (3)

 The student will complete a three-week practicum in a hospital health information management services area.
 Students will practice technical skills learned during the first year of the health information management curriculum.
 (Note: Students who transfer from a health information technology program will transfer the equivalent of this course.)
 Prerequisites: HIM 100, HIM 305, HIM 306, HIM 309, BIO 115 or BIO 215T/L, BIO 116 or BIO 216T/L, matriculated status in the SUNY Polytechnic Institute HIM program.
 Permission of Instructor Required.
 Minimum grade of C required for HIM majors.

 Non-hospital health care settings offer exciting employment alternatives for health information managers.
-Included in this course will be a study of health information systems for psychiatric, developmental, occupational, long term, home health, correctional, emergency medical services, and veterinary care.
-In addition, disease registries will be covered.
+Included in this course will be a study of health information systems for psychiatric, ambulatory, hospice, developmental, occupational, long term, home health, correctional, and veterinary care facilities.
+In addition, cancer and trauma registries will be covered.
 Prerequisites: HIM 392.
-Corequisite: HIM 494.
 Minimum grade of C required for HIM majors.

 HIM 401 Quality Improvement in Health Information Management (3)